 Unfortunately, experts predict that because of the effects of climate change, there could be over 1 billion refugees by 2070 (Source).

 From an article written in 2020 in The Guardian, "About a third of the total sea level rise now comes from Greenland and Antarctic ice loss.
 Just under half comes from the thermal expansion of warming ocean water and a fifth from other smaller glaciers.
 But the latter sources are not accelerating, unlike in Greenland and Antarctica" (Source).

 On the other hand, the melting ice caps in the North Pole are not contributing to the rising sea levels.
 This is because the ice floats on the Arctic Ocean.
 The fact that the ice is not as thick has nothing to do with why that ice does not add to rising sea levels.
 It is simply floating ice, like ice cubes in a glass.

-It is the ice on land - glaciers and the ice sheets on Greenland and Antarctica - that add to sea level rise, as well as thermal expansion of the seawater.
-Moreover, reduction of liquid water storage on land will contribute as well.
+It is the ice on land - glaciers and the ice sheets on Greenland and Antarctica - that add to sea-level rise, as well as thermal expansion of the seawater.

-About 98% of Antarctica is permanently covered in ice.
-On average, this ice is at least 1 mile (1.6 km) in thickness.
+About 98% of Antarctica is permanently covered in ice (Source).

-This cold continent contains roughly ninety percent of the world’s ice and about seventy percent of the world’s fresh water.
+This cold continent contains roughly 90 percent of the world’s ice and contains 70% of the world's freshwater (Source).